 - Each dental crown is designed to look and feel natural.

-- Dental implants reduce risks for losing multiple teeth after tooth loss.
+- Dental implants reduce the risk of losing multiple teeth after tooth loss.

 - Your new teeth won’t shift or move out of place.

-If one or more of the following circumstances apply to you, dental implants may be ideal:
+Most patients find that dental implants improve their appearance, speech, comfort, and food choices by making it easier to chew.
+If one or more of the following circumstances applies to you, dental implants may be ideal:

-- You are missing 1 or more teeth.
+- You are missing one or more teeth.

-- You are sick and tired of having broken, hurting, and decayed teeth.
+- You are tired of having broken, hurting, and decayed teeth.